-2. Irrigate exposed or irritated eyes with plain water or saline or 5 minutes

-- 3. In case of ingestion, do not induce emesis or administer activated charcoal - a.
+- 2. Irrigate exposed or irritated eyes with plain water or saline or 5 minutes - a.
+Continue eye irrigation during other basic care or transport. - b.
+Remove contact lenses if present and easily removable without additional trauma to the eye. - 3.
+In case of ingestion, do not induce emesis or administer activated charcoal - a.
 Victims who are conscious and able to swallow should be given 4 to 8 ounces of water or milk. - b.
-If available, also give 2 to 4 ounces of an antacid containing magnesium (e.g., Maalox, Milk of Magnesia) or calcium (e.g., TUMS) - 4.
+If available, also give 2 to 4 ounces of an antacid containing magnesium (e.g., Maalox, Milk of Magnesia) or calcium (e.g., TUMS). - 4.
 As soon as basic decontamination is complete, move the victim to the Treatment Area.